 Develop a Routine

 Speaking of routine, do you have a daily routine?
 It is likely you already have a rhythm you follow, without even writing it down.
 I encourage you to put a routine down on paper and post it where your whole family can see it.
 Time blocking can be helpful when creating a daily routine.
 I have a homeschool schedule for each of the children and a family schedule that is hung in the kitchen.
 I also use and live by my planner.
-Right now, you can use the code “THANKYOU” to get 25% off your planner, along with anything else you find there!

 You can’t have a perfectly clean house at all times…and if you know that secret, let me in on it!
 I order to stay sane, you need to set your priorities.
 For me, I know having a clean kitchen when I wake up each morning is a must.
 I know I want clean bathrooms every day and a somewhat organized schoolroom.
 But I don’t care as much if I have a laundry basket on the couch or toys left out all day.
 I have my priorities and my routines reflect that.
 Think about what your housekeeping priorities are and be sure to schedule those in your day, whether it is on your chore list or your child’s.
+We talk a lot of our priorities in our membership community.

 Teach Habit Training